cfrank/natwm/README.md

 ## Installation
 Since this project is in constant development the only way to install is by building from source.
 This process should not be too difficult since this is a small project.

-The first step is to clone the project including submodules used to logging and testing.
+The first step is to clone the project including submodules used for logging and testing.

 ```
 git clone --recursive git@github.com:cfrank/natwm.git && cd natwm
 ```

-From there we need to build the projects
+From there we need to build the project

 ```
 mkdir build && cd build